duartej/dvanalysis-jobconfig-bker/README.md

 Subject in one concise line.
 RELEASE: XXXXX  [NEED DEP]

-BODY (if applies), more extense explanation about the commit, focused in the what and why of the commit
+BODY (if applies), more extense explanation about the commit, focused in the what and the why of the commit

 DEP: DEP1, DEP2, ...
 ```